Liverwurst is a traditional meat-based sausage that is otherwise known as ‘liver sausage.’

 3) A Significant Source of Retinol (Vitamin A)

-As a result, foods containing retinol are an important (and reliable) source of vitamin A.
+However, foods containing retinol are an important (and reliable) source of vitamin A.

 4) Loaded With Iron and Selenium

 Two more of the major nutrients in liverwurst are iron and selenium, both of which are essential minerals.

 Liverwurst contains 62% of the daily value for iron and 105% for selenium per 100 grams (1).

 Unfortunately, iron is one of the leading (and quickest growing) nutrient deficiencies, causing an estimated 1.62 billion cases of anemia around the world (7).